 Which devices can run News+?

-News Plus isn't available for Android or Windows, although Texture used to be; the Windows version of the service was shut down in May 2018 and the Android version will follow, along with the entire Texture service, in May 2019.
+News Plus isn't available for Android or Windows, although Texture used to be; the Windows version of the service was shut down in May 2018 and the Android version followed, along with the entire Texture service, in May 2019.

 Some publishers haven't been happy with the support they've received from Apple or with various other aspects of the experience for readers and publishers alike.
 Several of these spoke to the media site Digiday.

 It's been pointed out, for instance, that while most publishers have to use email to pitch Apple for help designing templates, a select few have been added to a private Slack channel.
 "They're basically playing favourites," said a source.
 "It always seems to be good for the big guys, but not for the rest of us."

 The Verge, meanwhile, gave News Plus a broadly positive review, but said the experience was currently messy.
 "While the service is great as an all-you-can-read buffet," the site says, "Apple does very little to help readers manoeuvre the massive mountain of magazines they now have access to."

 It concluded that the issues were best characterised as "strange inconsistencies that, while annoying, speak more to Apple's scattershot partnership approach that seems to be yielding different levels of attention to detail, specificity, and investment from participating magazines and newspapers".